Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 As you plan your design, consider incorporating current trends shaping the future of white papers.
 According to graphic design specialist Alejandra Mariscalez:

-"Static white papers are becoming less appealing.
+"Static research reports are becoming less appealing.
 Integrating interactive elements such as clickable tables of contents, embedded infographics, and interactive charts can make the document more engaging and easier to digest.

 Minimalist and clean designs have also become very popular; white papers that are too text-heavy can overwhelm readers, so try to aim for more white space, simple fonts, and clean layouts.